-Currently, the UN System has been engaged to support national development priorities under the UN Development Assistance Framework (UNDAF).
-In the upcoming 8th Five Year Plan, the assistance would be under a new generation framework called the UN Sustainable Development Cooperation Framework (UNSDCF), in line with the SDGs and the 2030 Agenda for Sustainable Development.
+Currently, the UN System has been engaged to support national development priorities under a new generation framework called the UN Sustainable Development Cooperation Framework (UNSDCF), in line with the SDGs and the 2030 Agenda for Sustainable Development.
 The UN agencies in Bangladesh have been working together in a new, coherent way to support the government to implement the SDGs and to enhance the development impact in priority areas.

 The UN in Bangladesh has been working with the Government and development partners on a more coordinated system of providing social protection, such as the Tea Garden Project as part of implementation of the Global SDG Joint Fund that aims to enhance the protection of female farmers at the tea gardens in Sylhet, along with their family members, together with other social protection initiatives in the Rohingya refugee camps in Cox's Bazar.